Home » Symptoms » Dog Symptoms A-Z » Inflammation of the Front Part of the Eye (Uveitis)

 -

-Altered pupil size: The pupil may become irregularly small (miosisMiosis is the constriction of the pupils, which can be triggered by various causes, including reaction to light, medication, or neurological disorders in dogs and cats.) due to inflammation or, in severe cases, irregularly shaped.
+Altered pupil size: The pupil may become irregularly small (miosisMiosis is the constriction of the pupils, which can be triggered by various causes, including reaction to light, medication, or neurological disorders in dogs and cats.) due to inflammation, or in severe cases, irregularly shaped.

 -